Asian Art

 At the time I followed the secluded path of Bada and people in Beijing did not like me; there simply was not a single person who would have understood my paintings, except Chen Shizeng.

-Qi Baishi refers to the famous 17th century painter (1626-1705) Bada Sharen or Zhu Da.
+Qi Baishi refers to the famous 17th-century painter (1626-1705) Bada Shanren or Zhu Da.
 He was a child prodigy and very similar to Qi in many ways.
-He was a calligrapher, an ink wash painter and a poet.
+He was a calligrapher, an ink-wash painter, and a poet.
 The connection with him must have been like being Bada’s reincarnation.
-There’s a great change in Qi’s life now.

 Qi Baishi, Stealing the Wine Vat, before 1957, public domain, source: Wikimedia Commons